Serfiraz Hanım: Expenses and debts

 Cevdet also claims that she was the main reason for all "prodigality and debauchery".
 He described her as "enticing", and writes that she did as much harm as possible.
 According to him, not only the private treasury of the Sultan but the whole treasuries of the world would not be enough for her expenses.
 She wandered around in the bazaars and got into debt.
 In 1855, Abdulmejid's sisters, daughters and wives are said to have incurred a debt of 288,000 purses, approximately 1.15 million pounds sterling, of which, Serfiraz alone was responsible for 125,000 purses, approximately 500,000 pounds sterling.

 Abdulmejid, on the other hand, was not able to say anything to her.
 He even obtained, with difficulty, 15,000 purses of gold for the palace employees and gave 5000 purses of it to Serfiraz.
 Cevdet further claims, referring to Serfiraz, “the state was showing signs of collapse due to the eagerness of a woman."

 In 1858, Stamatello Volgo, a businessman, and Nicholas Pisani, a merchant, lent Osman Efendi, in his capacity as a representative and kahvecibaşi (chief coffee preparer) of Serfiraz, two large sums of money.
 Both loans amounted to 2,982,770 piasters and were paid to Osman in March 1858.

 The two took their case to the Commercial Court in 1858.
 However, the court couldn't do anything for them, after which they appeared in front of the commission for the settlement of debts.
 The court ruled in their favor, and in May 1859, they received the equivalent of the first loan given to Osman by receiving thirty-three pieces of jewelry, which acted as collateral for the loan that was made in piasters.
-Though pleased with the payment, complications arose after Osman claimed that through that payment, the total amount of both loans were paid in full.
+Though pleased with the payment, complications arose after Osman claimed that through that payment, the total amount of both loans was paid in full.
 Displeased with Osman's actions, the case was directed to the court of commerce.